Spread the love

 Danum Hide trail

-The trail to the Danum Hide is generally easy but can be muddy after rains.
+The trail to the Danum BOS is generally easy but can be muddy after rains.

 During our visit, we only saw a handful of species here, possibly because of the rainy weather.
-Once this hide is fully ready, visitors may see the following birds (this list is not exhaustive):
+As of April 2026, visitors to this hide may see the following birds (this list is not exhaustive):

 Bornean endemics: